jo-test-tasks/payouts_service/README.md

 This project was implemented as a **technical test assignment**.

-The goal was not only to solve the business problem, but to demonstrate a **mature backend architecture**.
+The goal was not only to satisfy the functional requirements, but to demonstrate:

+- a mature backend service structure,
+- production-ready patterns,
+- isolation of domain logic,
+- async workflows,
+- idempotent operations,
+- and strong test coverage.

-Even though the scope is small, the architecture reflects practices used in **real-world backend services**.
+Even though the business scope is small, the architecture mirrors real-world financial systems.

 ---